StephanHoyer/modelz/README.md

 Function that gets called when you set the property, it gets the new value as only parameter.
 See `computed properties`

-##### getCacheKey
+##### cacheKey

+This can either be a function or a list of property names.

-If set, this function gets called before the `get` is called.
-If this returns the same value for subsequent `get`-calls, the same value is returned without computing it.
+If a function is set it gets called when accessing the property before the `get`-function itself is called.
+If this returns the same value for subsequent accesses to the property, the same value is returned without calling `get`-function itself again.

+If this is a list of property names, the sting-representations of those properties is used as the cache key.

 ##### enumerable